syncfusion-content/wpf-docs/wpf/SfDataGrid/Styles-and-Templates.md

 ## VisualStyle

-The Appearance of SfDataGrid control is customized using the [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/sfskinmanager/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.VisualStyles.html) property of `SfSkinManager`.
+The ppearance of the SfDataGrid control is customized using the [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/sfskinmanager/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.VisualStyles.html) property of `SfSkinManager`.
 Refer to the following built-in themes and available assemblies:

 <table>
 <tr>